 A few days ago I came across a talk by Maciej Ceglowski titled Notes from an Emergency.
 If you have not watched the talk, stop reading this and go watch it.
-In the talk, he makes a suggestion that the Government should regulate ads to target content, not users.
-There was a discussion about the talk on Hacker News where Maciej, in response to a comment that implied ads that target content will be worse than ads that target users, said that’s why he feels it’s a regulatory argument and not a business argument.
+In the talk, he makes a suggestion that the Government should regulate ads to target content instead of users.
+There was a discussion about the talk on Hacker News where Maciej said that he feels it’s a regulatory argument and not a business argument, in response to a comment that implied ads targeting content will be worse than ads that target users.
 That got me thinking, are ads that target content worse than ads that target users, looking at it purely from a business perspective?
 I don’t think so, and in fact feel that ads targetting content will be better from a business perspective.
-In this post, I propose a model for a privacy oriented ad network that targets content, not users.
+In this post, I propose a model for a privacy oriented ad network that targets content instead of users.
 This is not a novel proposal and it’s likely that people have thought about this over the years.

 I will briefly explain why I feel the current model does not have the best interests of the users and maybe even businesses in certain cases.
 Ad networks thrive by profiling users and letting businesses target users based on age, location, interests, browsing history, shopping history and so on.
 Looking at how much money the Google and Facebook ad networks bring in, it seems to work very well.
 What are the potential advantages of targeting content instead of users?